Outlaw Rogue DPS Easy Mode — Dragonflight 10.2

 Basic Rotational Priority for Outlaw Rogue

-Always make sure to have Instant Poison Icon Instant Poison applied.
+Always make sure to have Instant Poison Icon Instant Poison applied and start from Stealth Icon Stealth.

-• Use Blade Flurry Icon Blade Flurry before the pull.
-Refresh it, if it drops off.
+• Use Adrenaline Rush Icon Adrenaline Rush, Slice and Dice Icon Slice and Dice, and Blade Flurry Icon Blade Flurry before the pull.
+Refresh them, if they ever drop off.

 • Use Sinister Strike Icon Sinister Strike as your main builder.
-Use Ambush Icon Ambush when it is available to cast, and Pistol Shot Icon Pistol Shot when you have an Opportunity Icon Opportunity proc, at either 0-1 CP, or when you are in Shadow Dance Icon Shadow Dance.
+Use Ambush Icon Ambush when it is available to cast, and Pistol Shot Icon Pistol Shot when you have an Opportunity Icon Opportunity proc and cannot cast Ambush Icon Ambush.

 • Use Dispatch Icon Dispatch as your main finisher.

-• Use Adrenaline Rush Icon Adrenaline Rush, Blade Rush Icon Blade Rush, Ghostly Strike Icon Ghostly Strike, and Shadow Dance Icon Shadow Dance on cooldown.
+• Use Adrenaline Rush Icon Adrenaline Rush, Blade Rush Icon Blade Rush, Vanish Icon Vanish, Ghostly Strike Icon Ghostly Strike, and Shadow Dance Icon Shadow Dance on cooldown.
+Ensure you have 6+ Combo Points when using Vanish Icon Vanish and Shadow Dance Icon Shadow Dance.

 6.